 If you go grocery shopping while you’re hungry, you’re liable to wind up with a cart filled with foods that curb your cravings: snack bars, pretzels, and more crackers than you know what do to with.
 These convenience foods are among the most expensive in the supermarket and add little nutritional value to your diet.
 So next time you go shopping, avoid temptation and go on a full stomach.

 6. Bargain Hard

 Many health clubs and gyms are willing to cut you deals or give you free passes to try their facilities.
 Bally Total Fitness, Gold’s Gym, and 24 Hour Fitness offer free seven-day trials.
-Remember: Everything is negotiable.
+Remember that everything is negotiable.
 And once you’re a member, train with a buddy to cut trainer costs in half, or sign up for 30-minute training sessions instead of hour-long ones.
-Bonus: Besides being cheaper, the shorter workout may move faster and be more intense.
+Besides it being cheaper, the shorter workout may move faster and be more intense.

 7. Stop Wasting Food